jbx-protocol/juice-docs-v2/docs/learn/overview.md

 #### **Mint tokens**
 <p>
   By default, a project starts with 0 tokens and mints them when its treasury receives contributions.<br/>
-  A project can mint and distribute more of its own tokens on demand if its current funding cycle isn't configured to pause minting.
+  A project can mint and distribute more of its own tokens on demand if its current funding cycle is configured to allow minting.
 </p>

 #### **Burn tokens**